Dante Law Firm Accident Attorneys, P.A.

 North Miami Beach, FL 33162

-In all matters involving wrongful death, it is essential that measures be taken promptly to preserve evidence, investigate the accident in question, and to file a lawsuit prior to the imposed statute of limitations.
+In all Miami truck accident cases, it is essential that measures be taken promptly to preserve evidence, investigate the accident in question, and to enable physicians or other expert witnesses to thoroughly evaluate any injuries.